We are part of

 An interactive experimentarium is situated at the end of the exhibition where visitors can try out various handicraft techniques under the supervision of an experienced lecturer.

 “Extinct world of handicraft“ exhibition is about the relationship of man to natural raw materials, about the desire to transform things for their needs, as well as provides a reflection on exhaustibility and sustainability of natural resources.
-And thus the CERAT is an ideal place where to take a break from modern technologies and also creates space for enlightenment and an inspiration in experiences of our ancestors.
+And thus the CETRAT is an ideal place where to take a break from modern technologies and also creates space for enlightenment and an inspiration in experiences of our ancestors.